pramodsum/Rails-Blog-Template/README.md

 The easiest way to get started is to clone the repository:

+**You must also have a postgres server running in the background!
+If you are using a mac, you just need to start the postgres app.
+Otherwise you can also run the --- command from terminal**

 ```bash
 # Get the latest snapshot
 git clone --depth=1 https://github.com/pramodsum/blog_template.git myproject